788009/gesture-recognition-in-termux/README.md

 ## Important Notes

 1. **This project is for masochism only.** If you are looking for a production-ready solution, please refer to [MediaPipe Solutions](https://ai.google.dev/edge/mediapipe/solutions/vision/gesture_recognizer) or [Google ML Kit](https://developers.google.com/ml-kit) for native Android/iOS integration.
-2. Everything below is guaranteed to work only on my specific device (OnePlus 13 24+1T, Android 15, ColorOS 15).
+2. Everything below is guaranteed to work only on my specific device (OnePlus 13 24+1T, Android 15, ColorOS 15, Snapdragon 8 Elite).
 Since implementation details vary significantly across different hardware, expect it to fail on your device.
+3. Your device should have at least 5 GB of free space.

 ## Overview